 When asked what would be most surprising about himself, Spence was quick to answer, “I’m a builder of furniture – cabinets, dining room tables, home furnishings.
 But my next project will be a different focus; I’m going to make a gun stock for my dad’s 42-year-old .410 shotgun!”

 Spence believes the family atmosphere that has been created at ABJ has tremendous benefits to more than just the team; he feels the family atmosphere improves and enhances patient care…and we tend to agree.

 Simple measures can relieve the pain of shin splints.
 Rest, ice, and stretching often help.
 Taking care not to overdo your exercise routine will help prevent shin splints from coming back.

-STAY IN TOUCH WITH ABILENE BONE & JOINT
+STAY IN TOUCH WITH HENDRICK CLINIC BONE AND JOINT

 Join our mailing list to receive updates: